open5e/open5e/source/monsters/tome-of-beasts/V/umbral-vampire.rst

 Strength to 0.
 Otherwise, the reduction lasts until the target finishes a short or long rest.

-If a non-evil humanoid dies from this attack, a shadow rises from the corpse 1d4 hours later.
+If a non-evil humanoid dies from this attack, a :ref:`srd:shadow` rises from the corpse 1d4 hours later.